LsK101/music-guide/readme.md

 MusicGuide allows you to search song lyrics, music videos, and information about your favorite music artists all in one place.

-The app is fully responsive and works in mobile (portrait/landscape) and in desktop, and is made possible strictly with HTML, CSS, JS, and JQuery.
+Created using HTML, CSS, JavaScript, and jQuery.